Michel Goulet: Post-retirement

 On March 16, 1995, exactly one year after Goulet's career-ending injury, his number 16 was retired by the Nordiques before a large crowd at le Colisée de Québec, where he enjoyed his most productive years.
-He was inducted into the Hockey Hall of Fame in 1998 alongside former teammate Peter Šťastný.
+He was inducted into the Hockey Hall of Fame in 1998 alongside former linemate Peter Šťastný.
+They were the first Hall of Famers to earn their credentials primarily with the Nordiques and their successors, the Colorado Avalanche.
 In 1089 NHL games he recorded 548 goals and 604 assists for 1152 points.

-While Goulet never won a Stanley Cup as a player, he did win the cup with the Colorado Avalanche in 1996 and 2001 as director of player personnel.
+While Goulet never won a Stanley Cup as a player, he did win the Cup in 1996 and 2001 as the Avalanche's director of player personnel.

 Goulet was a scout for the Calgary Flames until the end of the 2015-16 NHL season.
 He became a scout for the Anaheim Ducks at the start of the 2017-18 season.

 Honours

 In 2012, he was inducted into the World Hockey Association Hall of Fame in the “Legends of the Game” category.